Kim David

 Kim David is an American politician and businesswoman who has served as a member of the Oklahoma Corporation Commission since 2023.
-She previously served in the Oklahoma Senate representing the 18th district from 2010 to 2022 and as the Oklahoma Senate Majority Floor Leader from January 2019 to October 2021.
+She previously served in the Oklahoma Senate representing the 18th district from 2010 to 2022, and as the Majority Floor Leader from January 2019 to October 2021.

-In 2022 she was term limited from the Oklahoma Legislature.
+David was born in Porter, Oklahoma, and raised in Owasso, before graduating for Oklahoma State University–Stillwater.
+She was elected to the Oklahoma Senate in 2010, and served until term limited in 2022.
+She was elected to the Oklahoma Corporation Commission in 2022, and filed to run for Congressman Kevin Hern's open U.S. House of Representatives seat in 2026.

 Early life and education

 David was born in Porter, Oklahoma, but was raised in Owasso, Oklahoma, where she graduated from Owasso High School.
 David earned a Bachelor of Science degree from Oklahoma State University–Stillwater.

 Oklahoma Senate

 Elections

 In 2010, David was the Republican nominee for the Oklahoma Senate election in the 18th district, she won the general election with 13,334 votes, defeating Democrat Janice Aldridge who only received 6,902 votes.
 In 2014, David ran for a second term, she won with 11,730 votes, defeating Democrat Charles Arnall who only received 5,347 votes.
 In 2018, David ran for a third term and was challenged by Eric Tomlinson in the Republican primary, however, David still won the primary with 5,427 votes, while Tomlinson received 4,041 votes.
 In the 2018 general election, David ran against Democratic nominee Charles Arnall, who was also her opponent in the 2014 general election.
 David defeated Arnall with 17,038 votes, Arnall received 8,707 votes.